 "I've got another man in there," Benton said urgently.

 Rose made a soft noise and took an involuntary step towards the room before Benton caught her arm.
 Pulling her after him, Benton headed for the staircase.
-Rose didn't fight his grip despite the desire to help Mickey, but wasn't actively trying to leave.
+She didn't fight his grip despite the desire to help Mickey but wasn't actively trying to leave.
 They all moved quickly for the staircase, but Rose saw Benton look back towards the lab and frown.
 Benton's expression hardened and he marched towards her and gripped her arm before leading her up the stairs.

 Rose pulled away from Benton as soon as they reached the upper level.
 Tosh and Malcolm had already rushed to the security cameras as Kate set up the sensor stations once again.
 She tossed Rose a few sensors which she turned and tossed down the stairs, ignoring Benton's protest.
 Joining Kate, Rose peered at the radiation levels which continued to rise.